-Studying, Writing and Presenting at University is a program designed to develop various academic skills.
+- Studying, Writing and Presenting at University

 Explore the range of files on academic study matters, such as time management, note-taking, writing, avoiding plagiarism, preparing for exams etc. The documents are in Portable Document Format (PDF) format, for you to browse through, download onto your computer or print out from this site.
 For guidance on avoiding plagiarism, please click here.

 This is a website with a wealth of information and interactive activities to help you think about, practice and develop your academic study and writing skills, such as note-taking, critical thinking, essay and report writing, punctuation and grammar.

 - Visit this site to browse resources, reply to posts or ask questions anytime about developing your academic language and learning potential.
 If you read the blog, it's a good idea to 'follow' it, so you get regular updates and the site can become more interactive.

 - You can self enrol in the Statistical Modules